Fine Arts Consultancies Business License in Dubai

 Setup Costs, Steps, and Licensing Requirements

 Establishing a fine arts consultancy at Dubai South Business Hub Free Zone involves a straightforward process.
-Licence fees vary depending on the package selected, the number of visa allocations required, and whether a flexi-desk or dedicated office space is included.
-Government registration and licence issuance fees typically start from approximately AED 12,000 to AED 20,000 per year, though costs should be confirmed directly with the free zone authority as fee structures are subject to periodic revision.
+License fees vary depending on the package selected, the number of visa allocations required, and whether a flexi-desk or dedicated office space is included.
+Government registration and license issuance fees typically start from approximately AED 12,000 to AED 20,000 per year, though costs should be confirmed directly with the free zone authority as fee structures are subject to periodic revision.

 Under UAE free zone regulations, 100% foreign ownership is permitted, meaning no local sponsor or UAE national partner is required.
 The general setup process follows these steps: